KeshavPrince/Competitive-Programming/README.md

 # Competitive-Programming
-This is my first contribution to the github and competitive programming. thank you
+This is my first contribution competitive programming community. thank you.
+It contains some important templates.